 No matter where you are staying, you should take a ferry from Little Italy to Coronado.
-Rent a bike and spin around the island or cruise the Silver Strand Beach.
+Rent a bike from Bikes & Kayak Tours at the Ferry Landing Shops and spin around the island or cruise the Silver Strand Beach.
 Make sure to stop at the historic Hotel Del Coronado and have a drink.
 Overnight stays at the hotel can be quite expensive unless it's shoulder season (October or March).
 If you just want want to spend a little more time on this lovely island, you can purchase a lounge day pass to take advantage of the resorts amenities.

 Tell us something we don't know?